 Traffic Alert: Wreck in St James on LA-20, south of Louisiana Highway 3127

-ST. JAMES - According to Total Traffic and Weather Network, a Thursday morning crash occurred on LA-20 Both EB/WB south of Louisiana Highway 3127.
+ST. JAMES - According to Total Traffic and Weather Network, a Thursday morning crash occurred on LA-20 Both EB/WB south of Louisiana Highway 3127, and as of 8 a.m., area power lines are reportedly down.

-The wreck, which was initially reported around 5:30 a.m, occurred at La 20 and 643 in Vacherie.
-As of 6:23 a.m., area traffic is being directed around accident and vehicles are being allowed to pass one lane at a time.
+The wreck, which was initially reported around 5:30 a.m, occurred at La 20 and 643 in Vacherie and area traffic is being directed around accident, with vehicles being allowed to pass one lane at a time.

 For traffic advisories throughout the morning, watch WBRZ’s traffic reports on 2une In on WBRZ Plus from 5 a.m. until 9 a.m. and during the remainder of the day, traffic advisories are tweeted via @WBRZTraffic.